emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 where the model settings are adjusted to improve performance.
 Another way is to add more features to the data set to capture behavior better.

-## 6.Interpret Model and Report Results
+## 6. Interpret Model and Report Results

 We can use two methods to be able to understand how model calculates the values,